 SMDR reports may report calls using more than one call record on more than one system.
-Depending upon how SMDR is programmed and how calls are routed, you may need to consult several SMDR records to trace a call that is routed over network trunks.
-To log network calls, SMDR should be programmed to report both incoming and outgoing calls.
+Depending upon how SMDR is programmed and how calls are routed, you may need to consult several SMDR records to trace a call that is routed over private network trunks.